 The Commission finds that the conditions to the CPCN proposed by Juno Solar will protect the ratepayers from unreasonable Network Upgrade costs.
-In light of the reasonableness of the conditions, the Commission determines that the CPCN should be granted with the following conditions: (1) the LCOT for any required Network Upgrades allocated to Juno Solar, will be no greater than \$4 per MWh; (2) the Conditional CPCN will automatically terminate if the LCOT for Juno's allocated share of any required Network Upgrades is greater than \$4 per MWh; (3) Juno Solar will agree to not seek reimbursement for any Duke Affected System Upgrade costs that might be incurred; and (4) Juno Solar's CPCN will automatically terminate if Juno Solar does not either contract for the sale of the energy from the Facility or the sale of the Facility during the life of the CPCN.
+In light of the reasonableness of the conditions, the Commission determines that the CPCN should be granted with the following conditions: (1) Juno Solar agrees to pay for all Network Upgrade costs that are greater than an LCOT value of \$4 per MWh and not seek or accept reimbursement for that overage from the ratepayers; (3) Juno Solar will agree to not seek reimbursement for any Duke Affected System Upgrade costs that might be incurred; and (3) Juno Solar's CPCN will automatically terminate if Juno Solar does not either contract for the sale of the energy from the Facility or the sale of the Facility during the life of the CPCN.
 The Commission points out that because of the unique nature of each CPCN application and evolving transmission costs in North Carolina and other markets, the Commission's finding of reasonableness with respect to Juno Solar's LCOT condition is not intended to have any precedential value or to be relied on by future CPCN applicants.